 Despite Port Arthur’s reputation as an inescapable prison, William Westwood managed to escape from Port Arthur multiple times.
 Most occasions resulted in a few days of freedom at most.
 In one attempt at freedom with two other convicts, the trio waded naked into the waters at Eaglehawk Neck.
 Westwood’s companions were taken by sharks and, in his panic, Westwood managed to lose his clothes after his bundled gear was swept away in the waters as he crossed.
 He was found days later wandering naked and starving.

 Such repeated misbehaving saw him put in solitary confinement for almost three months.
 When he emerged he was assigned to the commissariat.
 At this time he helped rescue a boatload of soldiers after their vessel had capsized.
 His reward was to be sent to Glenorchy Probation Station.
 Here, as could be anticipated, he once more escaped on 31 July, 1845.
 This time he successfully took to bushranging with two others.
 They travelled up through the Tasmanian Midlands in an attempt to reach Launceston, where they planned to steal a boat and sail to Sydney.
 They became hopelessly lost and were unable to find a boat, resulting in one of the men leaving their company after getting lost, while the other remained until they reached Green Ponds, whereupon he left for fear that Westwood would shoot him as he was the designated guide through the bush and had only succeeded in getting them stranded in unfamiliar territory.
-When Westwood found himself alone again be continued on foot towards Launceston, hoping to find a way off the island, but was recaptured before reaching his destination.
+When Westwood found himself alone again, he continued on foot towards Launceston, hoping to find a way off the island, but was recaptured before reaching his destination.
 By this time he was suffering a bout of deep depression and posed no resistance.

 Now having exasperated the Van Diemen’s Land government too, he was sentenced to death.
-The penalty was altered to penal servitude for life at Norfolk Island and Westwood found himself once more sailing to exile, this time headed to what was referred to as the Isle of Despair.
+The penalty was altered to penal servitude for life on Norfolk Island and Westwood found himself once more sailing to exile, this time headed to what was referred to as the Isle of Despair.

 In February of 1844, there was a change of administration at Norfolk Island.
-Alexander Maconochie, the previous man in charge, had firmly believed in the benefits of rehabilitating offenders rather than simply punishing them and to this end he reduced work hours, including a work-free Sunday, and created a “marks” system that meant that good behaviour would be rewarded.
+Alexander Maconochie, the previous man in charge, had firmly believed in the benefits of rehabilitating offenders rather than simply punishing them, and to this end he reduced work hours, including a work-free Sunday, and created a “marks” system that meant that good behaviour would be rewarded.
 Flogging incidents were decreased but still strictly enforced in cases of sodomy, which were rampant throughout the prison.
 Perhaps the most significant measure Maconochie had brought in was vegetable patches.
 Inmates were given small gardens within which they could grow their own sweet potatoes and other vegetables, and were also given cooking pots and utensils so that they could cook their own meals, allowing them to eat in their cells in privacy.
-Only able to enact these reforms with the 600 newest inmates, the reforms were still considerably effective with morale high and major incidents in the prison reduced.
+Only able to enact these reforms with the 600 newest inmates, the reforms were still considerably effective, with morale high and major incidents in the prison reduced.
 Despite Governor Gipps’ recommendations to the government to continue Maconochie’s residency at Norfolk Island, the decision had already been made and Major Joseph Childs became the new Commandant.
-As a military man with wide campaign experience and a strict disciplinarian he decided to institute a few changes to bring the convicts under his thumb.
-To this end incidents of flogging were increased, hours of labour were also increased, rations were reduced and small gardens the prisoners were allowed and the produce they had been growing therein were banned.
+As a military man with wide campaign experience, and a strict disciplinarian, he decided to institute a few changes to bring the convicts under his thumb.
+To this end incidents of flogging were increased, hours of labour were also increased, rations were reduced and the small gardens the prisoners were allowed, and the produce they had been growing therein, were banned.
 In a half-hearted attempt to respond to complaints the administration allowed convicts a cup of peas and a cup of flour every day.
 Unsurprisingly this was not met with the gratitude that was expected by the administration and Childs set in place a proclamation whereby food was to be served in bulk and individual cooking was prohibited.
 When the inmates were at work their utensils were confiscated on 1 July, 1846.

 This was the final straw and Westwood incited a work party to take up arms against the guards and administration of the island.
 Approximately 1,600 inmates joined in.
 Armed with a cudgel, Westwood claimed first blood when he clubbed a particularly despised guard to death.
 He then took up an axe and headed to the barracks, followed by a seething horde of convicts.
 Here he entered the kitchen and murdered the cook and upon spying two sleeping soldiers in an adjoining room, used the axe to stave in the skull of one soldier, which alerted the other.
-The soldier, seeing Westwood before him with the bloodied axe, begged “Please, think of my wife and children!” to which the unrepentant bushranger replied “Wife and children be damned.”
+The soldier, seeing Westwood before him with the bloodied axe, begged, “Please, think of my wife and children!” to which the unrepentant bushranger replied, “Wife and children be damned.”
 Westwood then killed the soldier as brutally as the others.
-Still not satiated, but needing a moment of respite from the mayhem he had caused, Westwood filled a pipe with a plug of tobacco and had a smoke while the convicts rampaged around him.
+Still not satiated, but needing a moment of respite from the mayhem he had caused, Westwood filled a pipe with tobacco and had a smoke while the convicts rampaged around him.
 Westwood, having had his respite, took up his axe and headed for the commandant’s building.
 Bursting into the building with an escort, Westwood sought out the commandant.
 The commandant had secreted himself in a small storeroom adjacent to his office.
 Westwood tracked him down and took a swing at him, narrowly missing the commandant’s head as he ducked to avoid the blow.
 Managing to escape, the commandant roused a force of troops that descended upon the marauders and subdued them.